Here’s a photo journal of a walk I just completed around the Pot Lake loop of the Bluff Wilderness Hiking Trail. Hope you enjoy it!

 Finally, the top.
 A map to mark your progress.

-Apparently the Mountain Sandwort, right at the base of the sign.
+Probably three-toothed cinquefoil, right at the base of the faded sign.

 After passing the sign, the view from the top over Cranberry Lake, indeed both lakes, is a reward worth climbing all of the way up to see.